Slingshot

 Replication logs

-Use OS disk - Default.
-Logs will rotate automatically, with recent replication logs included in EVO logs.
+Use OS disk - Logs will rotate automatically, with recent replication logs included in EVO logs.

-Use NAS share - Select a share and folder location; the “evo-replication-logs” folder is suggested, with the option to use the root of the share or create a new destination directory.
+Use NAS share - Logs will not rotate automatically.
+Select a share and folder location; the “evo-replication-logs” folder is suggested, with the option to use the root of the share or create a new destination directory.